secretGeek/til/asp.net_mvc/serve_some_static_files_from_mvc_but_not_all.md

 # Serving some images from MVC but not all

-I want some .png requests to be served by asp.net MVC, and most of them to just be served as  static images.
+I want *some* `.png` requests to be served by asp.net MVC, and most of them to just be served as  static images.

-I got it working with the iis express, but it returned IIS level 404's when shipped to production (which uses real IIS).
+I got it working with the IIS express, but it returned IIS level 404's when shipped to production (which uses real IIS).

 In other words, the request never made it to the application.
-IIS looked at the url, assumed it referred to a static file, checked for the existance of the static file on disk, didn't find it, and thus quit.
+IIS looked at the url, assumed it referred to a static file, checked for the existence of the static file on disk, didn't find it, and thus quit.

-If you want *ALL* static files to be served from MVC (rather than IIS) you add this to your web.config
+If you want *ALL* static files to be served from MVC (rather than IIS) you add this to your `web.config`

     <modules runAllManagedModulesForAllRequests="true">